ThisNekoGuy/Gentoo-Install-Scripts/README.md

 `/dev/sda2 ->` Swap partition<br />
 `/dev/sda3 ->` Root partition<br />

-This script will need some modifications; especially for the kernel config file (you will need to supply your own).
+This script will need some minor modifications; especially for the kernel config file (either you will need to supply your own or use the default <em>"USE_KERNEL_CONFIG-false"</em> value).
 These modifications depend on your system.
-Also this script uses openrc as its primary init system.
-Also the script at this point in time doesn't automatically download a stage3 tarball you will have to do that your self and place it in the stage3 folder.
+Also this script uses OpenRC as its primary init system.

+At the moment, the script installs KDE Plasma and the open-source Nvidia kernel module driver by default.

 Another thing to note is that the script by default builds for UEFI systems.
-This can easily be changed
+This can be changed.

 # Upstream URL:
 https://github.com/tashrifsanil/Gentoo-Install-Scripts